Labrador Retrievers: Wonderful Family Pets and Companions

 In order to decrease the chance of joint problems or at least of joint pain, dogs should be kept lean and a puppy shouldn't exercise excessively or with a repetitive motion.
 That's one reason why it's usually recommended that a dog doesn't begin jogging with its human until it's at least one year of age.
 Joint injuries at a young age may stimulate the development of hip dysplasia symptoms.

 Bess was my previous Labrador Retriever.
 She had hip dysplasia and osteoarthritis, but these didn't cause serious problems until she was around fourteen or fifteen years old.
-Misha is only seven (nearly eight at the moment) but has already been diagnosed with osteoarthritis and shown that one of his joints has been giving him pain, which is worrying.
+Misha was only seven when one of his joints became painful and his movement was affected.
+He was subsequently diagnosed with osteoarthritis.

-Happily, Misha's pain and movement problem have disappeared on a treatment plan consisting of a daily canine supplement containing glucosamine, chondroitin and manganese, daily MSM and omega-3 fatty acid supplements and a periodic injection of cartrophen.
+Happily, Misha's pain and movement problem have disappeared, although continued treatment is needed to keep him pain-free and mobile.
+He receives a daily canine supplement containing glucosamine, chondroitin, and manganese, daily MSM and omega-3 fatty acid supplements, and a periodic injection of cartrophen.

 It may be that not all of the above treatments are required in order to help Misha, but he's doing so well that I don't want to make any changes at the moment.
-The frequency of the cartrophen injections has been reduced, however, (as is recommended after the initial treatment period) with no apparent ill effects.
-The cartrophen is most likely the major contributor to Misha's improvement, but perhaps some or all of the other components of the treatment are helping as well.
+The frequency of the cartrophen injections has been reduced, however, (as is recommended after the initial treatment period), with no apparent ill effects.
+The cartrophen is most likely the major contributor to Misha's improvement because if we are late with the injection his symptoms reappear.
+Perhaps some or all of the other components of the treatment are helping as well.

 Glucosamine and Chondroitin

 Glucosamine and chondroitin are natural chemicals found in the cartilage of both dogs and humans, including the cartilage in joints.
-This cartilage degenerates in osteoarthritis.
 The benefits of glucosamine or chondroitin for osteoarthritis when given as nutritional supplements are unknown.
 Some people involved with dogs say that one or both of the chemicals help their dogs while others say that they don't.
 There is some evidence that an injectable form of chondroitin sulphate may help to maintain cartilage.

 MSM or Methylsulfonylmethane and Omega-3 Fatty Acids